Chasm grows between Trump and government coronavirus experts

 Chasm grows between Trump and government coronavirus expertsNew

-WASHINGTON (AP) — In the early days of the coronavirus crisis, President Donald Trump was flanked in the White House briefing room by a team of public health experts in what seemed to be a portrait of unity to confront the pandemic.
-But as the crisis has spread to all reaches of the country, with escalating deaths and little sense of endgame, a chasm has grown between the president and the experts.
+WASHINGTON (AP) — A chasm has grown between President Donald Trump and his team of public health experts as the cornonavirus pandemic has spread to all reaches of the country, with escalating deaths and little sense of endgame.
 The result has been a daily delivery of a mixed message to the public at a moment when coherence is most needed.
+Trump says the virus is “under control,” but Dr. Deborah Birx, the White House coronavirus task force coordinator, warned this week that it has become “extraordinarily widespread.”
+Trump dismissed her comment as “pathetic.”